The South Devon Railway Enthusiasts' site

 the Bluebell Railway web site detailing how they returned to canvas;

-The Sales Office Manager for T & R Williamson Ltd who make the Canvas Roof Bonding compound and Russell and Chapel Ltd of 68 Drury Lane, Covent Garden, London WC2 5SP for the prompt supply of the cotton duck canvas.
+The Sales Office Manager for T & R Williamson Ltd who make the Canvas Roof Bonding compound and Russell and Chapple Ltd of 68 Drury Lane, Covent Garden, London WC2 5SP for the prompt supply of the cotton duck canvas.

 The wagon outside received its second coat of undercoat, which meant it was now a ready for the top coats (the vehicle was to have been outshopped in a Private owner livery of red and sign written "Smokeson Glass").